-Autumn hits a sweet spot in so many ways in Toronto and other Eastern Canada destinations, like Ottawa and Montreal.
-There's a crispness to the air that warns winter is around the corner.
-This change in temperature gives vigor to the city, possibly reminding its people that they better make the most of the weather before it's freezing cold.
+Autumn is an ideal time to travel to Toronto and other Eastern Canada destinations, like Ottawa and Montreal for so many reasons.
+There's a crispness to the air that warns winter is around the corner yet temperatures do not dip into the freezing range.
+This change in temperature gives vigor to the city, reminding its people that they better make the most of the weather and enjoy outdoor recreation before winter sets in.

-Aside from Thanksgiving, which Canadians observe a month earlier than their American buddies to the south, October is mostly a month in which Torontonians continue to enjoy the outdoors by hiking, biking, sitting on patios, and boating.
-Those with cottages will probably close them up for the season.
+Aside from Thanksgiving, which Canadians observe a month earlier than their American friends to the south, October is mostly a month in which Torontonians continue to enjoy the outdoors by hiking, biking, relaxing on patios, and boating.
+Those with vacation cottages will visit one last time and close them up for the season.

 Temperatures can be cool in Toronto in October, but not unpleasant.
-Rarely does it snow in Toronto in October.
-The first snow usually comes in November or December.
+Rarely does it snow in in October—The first snow usually comes in November or December.

 - Average October temperature: 9ºC/48ºF